This article is all about data.

 Please note: before you start looking for the Insights section, make sure your Instagram profile is converted to a business profile by connecting your Instagram account with your official Facebook business page.
 Once you do this you will get the Insights option in your Instagram profile.

-There are a few ways how you can view your stories statistics, depending if you want to view the insights for the current/live story or you want to check historical data about the previous stories.
+There are a few ways how you can view your stories’ statistics, depending on if you want to view the insights for the current/live story or you want to check historical data about the previous stories.

 To access the Instagram stories of the active story, follow these steps: